kamilburda/gimp-export-layers/README.md

 From the main menu, go to "File -> Export Layers...".
 A dialog appears, allowing you to specify output folder, file extension and various other settings.

-Type in the desired file extension in the "File extension" text field (with or without the leading period).
-You can type any file extension supported by GIMP.
-File formats provided by third-party plug-ins should work as well - at the very least, GIMP DDS Plugin was tested and works correctly.

-To export in RAW file format, type "data".
-The file extension will remain in the files.
+Type or choose your desired file extension in the "File extension" text field.
+You can still enter a file extension not in the dropdown list in case you use a file format plug-in that this plug-in does not recognize.

 To export layers, press the "Export Layers" button.
-For the first layer, a dialog corresponding to the file format appears, allowing you to adjust file format settings.
-Some file formats don't have dialogs.

-For subsequent layers, the same settings that you specified in the file format dialog are applied.
-However, some file formats have to display the dialog for each file (more info in Known Issues).
+A dialog corresponding to the file format appears, allowing you to adjust file format settings.
+Some file formats don't have dialogs, while some file formats display the dialog for each layer (more information in section Known Issues).

-If you need to stop the export prematurely, press the Stop button.
-If an error was encountered (such as invalid file extension) or the export was stopped, the main dialog remains open.

-If you want to export the layers with the last values used, you can use the "File -> Export Layers (repeat)" menu entry.
-The file format dialog will not be displayed - instead, the last used values will be used.
+To export layers with the last values used, you may want to choose "File -> Export Layers (repeat)".

 Settings